-We offer our most sincere gratitude and appreciation to our friends at Cinespace Chicago Film Studios, especially President Alexi Pissios, Rosie Burke, Karolyn Raphael, Angie Gaffney, and DePaul University’s Stage 15.
-As hosts for our Conversation with the Media, Cinespace Chicago Film Studios empowered us – and others – to collectively raise our #Voices4FosterCare during Foster Care Awareness Month, and propel our day forward as we prepared for the excitement of Dining & Conversation.
+We offer our most sincere gratitude and appreciation to our friends at Cinespace Chicago Film Studios, especially President Alexi Pissios, Rosie Burke, Karolyn Raphael, and Angie Gaffney.
+As hosts for our Conversation with the Media, Cinespace Chicago Film Studios empowered us – and others – to collectively raise our #Voices4FosterCare during Foster Care Awareness Month, and propel our day forward as we prepared for the excited of Dining & Conversation.

 To learn more about Dining & Conversation and see how else we have been raising our #Voices4FosterCare, check out our blog about the event, and the media coverage below: